By John Stuart, WPMC Past-President

 Orellanine is another very serious toxin causing delayed kidney damage.
 Onset of symptoms can occur from three days to three weeks after ingestion and include nausea, vomiting, lethargy, anorexia, frequent urination, burning thirst, headache, feeling of coldness and shivering, and evidence of progressive kidney damage.
 The mechanism of action is not well understood, and there is no specific treatment.
 Kidney transplants have been done to those who do not respond to supportive therapy.
 It has rarely been reported in North America.
 Members of the Cortinarius genus have been incriminated.

 Psilocybin, psilocin and other indole derivatives are well known as hallucinogens affecting the seratonergic system in the brain.
-Onset of symptoms usually begins within an hour of ingestion and lasts up to 4 to 6 hours.
+Onset of symptoms usually begins within an hour of ingestion and lasts up to 4 to 8 hours.
 Effects are primarily psychological or perceptual, including heightened color perception, emotional effects ranging from ecstasy to anxiety, and sometimes hallucinations or delusions.
 Treatment involves mainly observation and assurance that the effects are temporary.
-A few severe reactions, seizures, high fever, and death have been reported in children.
+In rare instances severe reactions, seizures, high fever, and death have been reported.
 There have been efforts to incorporate them back into mainstream medical research as treatment for addiction and anxiety with some encouraging results.
 The mushrooms involved include about 20 species of Psilocybe and at least three Gymnopilus species, with trace amounts in others.

 Prompt kidney damage due to an unknown toxin, possibly allenic norleucine or the compound chlorocrotylglycine, has caused numerous poisonings in the Pacific Northwest due to Amanita smithiana (Smith’s Amanita) that is mistaken for the popular Tricholoma magnivelare (Matsutake).
 These mushrooms are not found in our area.